 Another Nursery BEFORE …

 One of my favorite things in the room is the bookcase.
 They had that little short wall and this bookcase made it seem like it was meant to be there.
 We just built the bookcases out of MDF!
 I have so many good tricks to share that Cory taught all of us on building this bookcase and the window seat.
+You can find that post on how we built the window seat and bookcases HERE.

 And if you saw my Instagram Stories I couldn’t wait to get the accessories on the shelves.
 The guys quickly painted the shelves and put them in but they told me I couldn’t put anything on them!
 I said that is like giving a kids a piece of candy and saying they can’t eat it!
 They eventually dried and I could play…